kchatz/datasciencecoursera/README.md

 # datasciencecoursera
-# A repository for the needs of the Data Science Specialisation courses (Johns Hopkins Unoversity via Coursera)
+# A repository for the needs of the Data Science Specialisation courses (Johns Hopkins University via Coursera)